rmnavr/fptk/README.md

 (require _fptk_local *)    ; import macros
 ```

-This way you will be protected from API breaking changes in future fptk versions.
+This way you will be protected from possibly API breaking changes in future fptk versions.

 <!-- __________________________________________________________________________/ }}}1 -->